Communicate data with clarity and purpose.

 4 questions

-Integrity & Transparency
+Integrity

-Is the visualization honest and trustworthy?
+Is the visualization honest and not selectively misleading?

-Cognitive Load & Labeling
+Cognitive Load

-Is the visualization easy to process quickly?
+Is the visualization easy to scan without unnecessary friction?

 3 questions